ex-West Point Cadet Gilpin - First Colorado Territorial Governor

 About then Texas, which had been on the fence, decided to join the Confederacy in spite of the opposition by legendary Texan Sam Houston.

-At the same time, southern officers of the Union Army started resigning their commissions, and started raising, and then commanding their southern Armies.
+At the same time, southern-born officers of the Union Army started resigning their commissions, and started raising their southern units and Armies.

 In fact, one of the reasons I, a Colorado native West Point graduate of a much later era – the 1950’s – became keenly interested in the 1860’s Civil War in the West – was because I learned that a large number of southern graduates of the 1830s and later, switched their loyalty from the United States and became, and joined or led western Confederate Armies.
 The Civil War extended to California.

-Although few Historians of the Civil War took more than passing note of those commanders – on both sides – who had not only graduated from West Point but had invaluable military experience that would pay off in battles to come.
-I am one of the few – in fact I am the only – military historian who enumerated no less than 38 West Point graduates including 8 ex-cadets whose leadership and skills were decisive in the biggest Civil War engagement in the West - ‘Glorieta Pass Battle’ which has been called the ‘Little Gettysburg of the West’.
+Although few Historians of the Civil War took more than passing note of those commanders – on both sides – who had not only graduated from West Point but had invaluable military experience that would pay off in battles to come, I am one of the few – in fact I am the only – military historian who has named no less than 38 West Point graduates including 8 ex-cadets whose leadership (one of which was Governor Gilpin ) and skills were decisive in the biggest Civil War engagement in the West - the ‘Glorieta Pass Battle’ which has been called the ‘Little Gettysburg of the West’.

-And that battle which ‘saved Colorado for the Union’ while Colorado City was the 1861-62 Territorial Capital came about only because a West Point ex-cadet, William Gilpin saw the Confederate threat coming before others did, and did something controversial about it.
+And that battle which ‘saved Colorado for the Union’ while Colorado City was the 1861-62 Territorial Capital came about only because a West Point ex-cadet, William Gilpin saw the Confederate threat coming before others did, and did something controversial - borrow money to raise a military force about it.